Brijuni Islands National Park off the western coast of Istria

 • Cultural events and performances

-• Warm waters for swimming
+• Warm sea for swimming

 • Extended opening hours